YuketsuSh/HttpSpy/README.md

 # HttpSpy

-HttpSpy is a command-line tool that allows developers to monitor and log HTTP requests in real-time on a local network or a specific machine.
+HttpSpy is a command-line tool that allows developers to monitor and log HTTP/HTTPS requests in real-time on a local network or a specific machine.
 It captures request details such as headers, body, and response times to assist in debugging and optimizing web applications.

 ## Features

-- **Real-time HTTP monitoring**: Captures and displays outgoing and incoming HTTP requests.
+- **Real-time HTTP/HTTPS monitoring**: Captures and displays outgoing and incoming HTTP and HTTPS requests.
-- **Logs requests**: Saves logs in structured formats like JSON and plain text for future analysis.
+- **Logs requests**: Saves logs in structured formats like JSON for future analysis.
-- **Custom filters**: Allows filtering by HTTP method (GET, POST, etc.) and status code (200, 404, etc.).
+- **Custom filters**: Allows filtering by HTTP method (GET, POST, etc.).
 - **CLI Commands**: Control the monitoring process through start/stop commands.
-- **Save logs**: Export captured data to a log file.

-## Installation
+  - **Automatic SSL certificates**: Automatically generates SS-+

 1. Clone the repository:
     ```bash